eugcode1/Intellij-link-Github/README.md

 # link
-test link between github and intellij
+Setup link between Github and intellij IDE

 1. Install git on os
 2. Use git shell.